Lucy Crowe: Opera

 Singing the first of the three Leçons, Crowe’s acclaim as an international opera star was evident in her command of dynamics and characterisation; the purity of her higher register was offset by the tormented, near faltering effect she produced in the lower passages.

-She is a Trustee of the Royal Academy of Music.
+She is a Trustee of the Royal Academy of Music and a vice president of British Youth Opera.

+Crowe was appointed Officer of the Order of the British Empire (OBE) in the 2023 Birthday Honours for services to music.